 Toxicity is also reported in dogs.
 In one case, permethrin caused tremors, facial twitching and salivation.

 This is because permethrin is more toxic than the chrysanthemum flower.
 It penetrates insect shells and paralyzes their nervous systems.
 In mammals, it also poisons the liver and paralyzes the muscular system.
 In studies, the organs of dogs exposed to permethrin increased in weight or size.

 Along with being a neurotoxin, permethrin is an endocrine system disruptor.
 It poisons the thyroid, parathyroid, pancreas and reproductive system.
 If swallowed, it can also cause:

 - Liver damage

 - Gastrointestinal poisoning

 Death is also a side effect.

-The EPA even claimed that “flea resistance is an issue for effectiveness” – meaning that despite all of the toxicity, it might not even actually repel fleas in the first place.
+The EPA even claimed that “flea resistance is an issue for effectiveness”.
+That means that despite all the toxicity, it might not even actually repel fleas in the first place.